Our main league competition is the Middlesex League, in which we run several teams catering for all playing levels.

 However, we only have one room, and the atmosphere will depend on the other activities taking place.
 For example, the blitz tournament is quite bustling, with people moving around and arbiters making announcements between rounds; Middlesex League matches and Club Championship nights typically have a quieter atmosphere; other club nights can be quite casual.
 Regardless, we try our best to have people on hand to welcome newcomers!

-We take a break over the summer, and occasionally have to skip a club night for various reasons, so to avoid disappointment, please check our calendar before turning up.
+We take a break over the summer, and occasionally have to skip a club night or move it to another weekday for various reasons, so to avoid disappointment, please check our calendar before turning up.

-The Club Championship is normally played at the start of the summer, after the league season has finished.
-Historically this has meant the tournament starts in May and ends in July, though 2020 and 2021 were exceptions due to the COVID-19 pandemic.
+The Club Championship is normally played at the start of the summer, after the league season has finished and before we break for the summer.
+Historically this has meant the tournament starts in May and ends in July.

-It is a Swiss-style tournament (where players are paired with someone on a similar score in each round), with about six rounds, one round per week.
-We use a slow time control, similar to our league matches (typically 60 minutes each with an increment).
+It is an ECF-rated Swiss-style tournament (where players are paired with someone on a similar score in each round), with about six rounds, one per week.
+We use a standard time limit (often similar to League matches).
 All members are eligible.

-Hendon Open Rapid tournaments are held occasionally, in order to provide members and visitors with opportunities to play graded games on Thursday with no matches.
+Hendon Open Rapid tournaments are held occasionally, in order to provide members and visitors with opportunities to play rated games on Thursday with no matches.

-The London League’s current focus is on resuming their over-the-board competition (which we do not currently participate in).
+The London League is currently not running an online competition, instead focusing on their over-the-board competition (which we do not currently participate in).
 They have said they are open to the possibility of running more online team competitions of some kind, but we currently have no specific information on this.

 We occasionally organise other types of event, such as a simultaneous exhibition with a titled player.
 These will typically be announced here on our website, advertised to our members via email, and listed in our event calendar.